 The government’s assessment is ongoing, and there have been questions regarding the corrosion resistance of the copper disposal canister.
 As a consequence, SKB have submitted addenda to the application.
 An encapsulation plant for spent fuel assemblies is planned to be constructed in Oskarshamn around 350 kilometres further south where spent fuel assemblies are already stored in an underground wet storage facility (CLAB interim storage facility).
 This has been in operation since 1985.

 The construction licence application for the encapsulation plant was also submitted in 2011.
 In October, the community of Östhammar approved the construction of the deep geological repository.
 Prior to this, Oskarshamn had approved the construction of the encapsulation plant.
-The Swedish government is expected to reach a decision on the construction licences in 2022, and construction of the facilities could begin by the mid-2020s.

 In the crystalline rock beneath the Forsmark nuclear power plant, a deep geological repository for low- and intermediate-level waste has been operational since 1988.
 Extension work is in progress until 2023.
 At the Äspö Rock Laboratory close to Oskarshamn, research has been conducted on the crystalline basement since 1995.

 Spain has been successfully disposing of its short-lived low-level waste in the El Cabril near-surface disposal facility since 1992.
 Engineered barriers, such as backfilled and covered concrete vats, enclose the waste but are subject to human activities and environmental impacts such as erosion.
 The barrier function provides sufficient safety for a limited time period of up to several hundreds of years.
 However, such facilities require ongoing supervision and maintenance until the radioactive substances have decayed to a harmless level.
 France also has such near-surface disposal facilities.